kyRobot/cv/README.md

 # cv
-my cv, in jsonresume format
+my cv, in jsonresume format, in various generated formats